Our Gay Couple Pilgrimage Kumano Kodo Part 1 | Japan

 Because it truly was one of the hardest, most intense and spiritually full filling hiking trips we ever did on our gay-travels around the world.
 Snakes, spiders, stunning views, and holy shrines in the middle of nowhere in the Japanese forest: the Kumano Kodo has it all.
 The first part of our gay couple hiking diary was all about getting in contact with nature, testing our condition and getting to know Japanese people living in the countryside.
 See for yourselves!
 Join us now on our Gay Couple Pilgrimage Kumano Kodo Japan Part 1 and see the ancient spiritual Japanese pilgrimage route through a couple of men‘s eyes.

-Planning our Gay Couple Pilgrimage Kumano Kodo in Japan
+Our Kumano Kodo Pilgrimage in Japan

 But how to book a pilgrimage Kumano Kodo in Japanese?
 Most of the websites we found had no English version available, even on requests in English.
 But one thing became clear quite quick while surfing through to the only few, overpriced British or American websites: An affordable trip would not be possible by booking on those websites.
 How to book a budget and payable Pilgrimage trip in Japan?